blainebehen/HeadScanning/README.md

 - `y ∈ [-550, -264]` mm
 - `z ∈ [-17, 220]` mm

-Objects outside this region may not be fully captured by the seven-pose sweep.
+Objects outside this region may not be fully captured by the seven pose protocol.

 ---